zktx-io/walrus/docs/book/dev-guide/costs.md

 than the unencoded original blob size, and the size of some metadata that is independent of the size of the blob.
 Since the fixed size per-blob metadata is quite large (about 64MB in the worse case), the cost of storing small blobs (< 10MB) is dominated by this, and the size of storing larger blobs is dominated by their increasing size.
+See [Reducing costs for small blobs](#reducing-costs-for-small-blobs) for more information on cost optimization strategies.

 The Walrus CLI uses some strategies to lower costs but is not guaranteed to be optimal for all use-cases.
 For high volume or other cost sensitive users there may be strategies that further